freerange/site/soups/weeknotes/week-296.snip.markdown

 * After a few failed attempts, James and I managed to meet [Tom Hall][] and [Mike Jones][] for lunch on Wednesday.
 We both worked with Mike way back at [Reevoo][] and with Tom more recently at [FutureLearn][].
 It was great to catch up and I am now able to recommend the pizzas at [Del Mercato][].

 * [Chris Lowis][] was in on Thursday.
-We managed to fit in some lunchtime [lawn bowling action at Finsbury Square][Finsbury Square bowls] _and_ an afterwork pint.
-A successful day all round!
-I only became aware of the bowling green recently but can definitely recommend it as a way to spend an hour.
+Chris joined Murray, James and I for a spot of lunchtime [lawn bowling at Finsbury Square][Finsbury Square bowls] _and_ we managed to squeeze in an afterwork pint: A successful day all round!
+I only became aware of the bowling green recently but can definitely recommend it as a very enjoyable way to spend an hour.

 * James and I left the office earlier than usual on Friday.
 James travelled down to the Isle of Wight to help with [Bart's Bash at Yarmouth Sailing Club][], and I travelled to a little village near Stratford-upon-Avon for a wedding.